 Set include top non-matching rows and include bottom non-matching rows depending on what you want to do with top and bottom dataset rows for which there are no matches.

-Note that matching columns takes account of whitespace and case.
-So you might need to do Whitespace and Case transforms before the join.
+Note that matching columns takes account of whitespace.
+So you might need to do Whitespace transform before the join.

 If you are merging numerical datasets you can also use an Interpolate transform.

 Video: How to join Excel files